-The goal of this element is to design, install, implement and maintain BMPs to minimize the discharge of pollutants from material storage areas, fuel handling, equipment cleaning, management of waste materials, , etc.
+The goal of this element is to design, install, implement and maintain BMPs to minimize the discharge of pollutants from material storage areas, fuel handling, equipment cleaning, management of waste materials, etc.

-This element does not apply to my project because: Other Reason / Additional Comments: If it does apply, describe the steps you will take and select the e BMPs you will use: other materials that have the potential to pose a threat to tained, and protected from vandalism.
-All such products Concrete handling shall follow BMP C151.
-Check the BMPs you will use: C151 Concrete Handling C152 Sawcutting and Surfacing Pollution Prevention C153 Material Delivery, Storage, and Containment C154 Concrete Washout Area
+lement does not apply to my project because: ment dearning, management of waste materials, etc. Other Reason / Additional Comments: If it o does apply, describe the steps you will take and select the E BMPs you will use: ✓ Any and all pollutants, chemicals, liquid products and oth human health or the environment will be covered, containshall be kept under cover in a secure location on-site.
+Containshall Comments: ned, and protected from vandalism.
+All such products Addi itional Comments: Chec ck the BMPs you will use: C151 Concrete Handling C1E2 Consoutting and Confessing Pollution Provention C152 Sawcutting and Surfacing Pollution Prevention C153 Material Delivery, Storage, and Containment C154 Concrete Washout Area

-Element 10: Control De-watering
+Element 10: Control De-wate ering

-The goal of this element is to handle turbid or contaminated dewatering water separately from stormwater.
-This element does not apply to my project because: No dewatering of the site is anticipated.
-Other Reason / Additional Comments: If it does apply describe the stars you will take and select the DMDs you will you If it does apply, describe the steps you will take and select the BMPs you will use: Additional Comments:
+The goal of this element is to hand le turbid or contaminated dewateri ing water separately from stormwater.

+This element does not apply to my pro oject because:

+No dewatering of the site is anti icipated.

+Other Reason / Additional Comm ments:

+If it does apply, describe the steps yo u will take and select the BMPs you w ill use:

+Additional Comments:

+Check the BMPs you will use:

+C203 Water Bars C236 Vegetated Filtration C206 Level Spreader